[Holodeck:

 [Turbolift]

-TORRES: Are you sure this is how you got there before?
+Are you sure this is how you got there before?

 PARIS: Relax, will you?
 So far, we're right on schedule.
-The next
+The next stop

 [Engineering]

-PARIS: Voila!
+Voila!
 Engineering.

 TORRES: Finally!
 Let's get to work.
-We've got an emergency situation
+We've got an emergency situation on

-on board ship.
+board ship.
 I don't have time to go into details.
 But you're all to

 remain at your posts until otherwise notified, whether or not your duty

 shifts are over.
-Ensign, prepare to configure transporter systems for
+Ensign, prepare to configure transporter systems for a

-site-to-site transport.
+site to site transport.
 I've got to reset the pattern buffer controls.

 In the meantime, why don't you check the targeting scanners?

 TORRES: Crewman!
 There's an emergency situation aboard ship.
-Just
+Just stay

-stay right where you are.
+right where you are.
 That's an order.

 PARIS: I think you handled that very well, Lieutenant.